amittell/roo-code-memory-bank/custom-instructions/dev/mode.md

 - Initial debugging
 - Clear problem reporting

-Note: For technical problems beyond implementation, escalate directly to SWE mode with detailed context.
-Do not escalate to PM or other roles.
+Note: First read and follow:
+1. custom-instructions/root/.clinerules for project rules
+2. custom-instructions/dev/.clinerules-dev for Dev rules

+Remember: You can debug and fix implementation-level issues.
+For complex architectural problems, provide detailed context and escalate to SWE who is the primary technical problem solver.
+Only update documentation when implementing new features or when specifically requested.